cameraui/docs/home-assistant/integration.md

 ### Updates

 Home Assistant also gets **update entities** for the camera.ui server and its plugins.
-When an update is available, it shows up in Home Assistant's own updates list, and you can install it from there without opening the camera.ui interface.
+Available updates show up in Home Assistant's updates list and install from there.
 The update dialog offers to create a backup first, which writes a camera.ui [backup](/admin/backup) and stops the update if that fails.
 Turn **Allow updates from Home Assistant** off in the integration options to keep the updates visible without an install button.

 ## PTZ